- How do I get to the farm?

 Can the CSA deliver to my workplace?

-No, we only offer two locations for pick-up: Dupont Circle on Wednesdays and at the farm on Wednesdays or Saturdays.
+No, we only offer three locations for pick-up: Washington, D.C. on Wednesday evenings, Annapolis on Thursday evenings, and at the farm in Upper Marlboro on Wednesdays or Saturdays.

 Have a question we haven't answered?
 Leave it here in the comments.